Pachyonychia CongenitaSymptoms, Doctors, Treatments, Advances & More

 Learn About Pachyonychia Congenita

-Alain Hovnanian practices in Paris, France.
+Alain Hovnanian practices practicing medicine in Paris, France.
 Mr. Hovnanian is rated as an Elite expert by MediFind in the treatment of Pachyonychia Congenita.
-His top areas of expertise are Netherton Syndrome, Dystrophic Epidermolysis Bullosa, Olmsted Syndrome, and Epidermolysis Bullosa.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Netherton Syndrome, Olmsted Syndrome, Dystrophic Epidermolysis Bullosa, and Epidermolysis Bullosa.

-Edel O'toole practices in London, United Kingdom.
+Edel O'toole practices practicing medicine in London, United Kingdom.
 O'toole is rated as an Elite expert by MediFind in the treatment of Pachyonychia Congenita.
-Their top areas of expertise are Pachyonychia Congenita, Ectodermal Dysplasias, Clouston Syndrome, and Aplasia Cutis Congenita.
+They are also highly rated in 16 other conditions, according to our data.
+Their clinical expertise encompasses Pachyonychia Congenita, Ectodermal Dysplasias, Clouston Syndrome, and Aplasia Cutis Congenita.

 Summary: PALV-08 is a multicenter, open-label treatment (OLT) study enrolling adults with Pachyonychia Congenita (PC) with genotyped keratin mutations KRT6A, KRT6B, KRT6C or KRT16 who were previously enrolled in the PALV-05 (VAPAUS) trial.
 The purpose of this OLT study is to investigate the safety of long term exposure and pharmacokinetics (PK) of QTORIN rapamycin 3.9% anhydrous gel or PTX-022.